Health Information and Tools > Making a Plan to Cut Back on Alcohol Use

 Expect slip-ups.
 When you have one, think about what led to it.
 You can use this information to avoid a similar result next time.

 Many things can interfere with meeting your goal to cut back on drinking.
-If your current life revolves around alcohol use, you might need to choose new friends or a new lifestyle.
+If your current life revolves around alcohol use, you might need to think about making some changes.
 In your plan, include ways to deal with barriers.
 For example:

 • Make a list of people and places in your life that have nothing to do with alcohol use.